 Metals firm owner accused of illegally sending Iran powder

-NEW YORK (AP) — The head of an international metallurgical company has been arrested on charges he illegally exported to Iran a specialized powder used in aerospace and in building missiles, federal prosecutors said Tuesday.
+NEW YORK (AP) — The head of a metallurgical company has been arrested in New York on charges he illegally exported to Iran a specialized powder used in missiles.

-Erdal Kuyumcu and other people at the company, Global Metallurgy LLC, conspired to obtain more than a thousand pounds of the cobalt-nickel metallic powder to send it without federal agency approval, prosecutors said.
+Prosecutors say he and others at Global Metallurgy LLC conspired to obtain more than a thousand pounds of the powder without federal approval.
+He could face up to 20 years in prison if convicted.

-The arrests come after the breakthrough U.S-Iran nuclear deal, in which the U.S. agreed to drop charges against 14 Iranian nationals, some of whom were accused of trying to send arms and electronic test equipment there.
-The landmark agreement brought about the lifting of international sanctions after the United Nations verified that Iran had curbed its nuclear activities.
+The arrest follows the recent nuclear deal between the U.S. and Iran.
+As part of that deal, the U.S. agreed to drop charges against 14 Iranian nationals, some of whom were accused trying to send arms there.